What is Maze ransomware and how to protect against it

 The user is directed to a text file that the ransomware has copied onto the device.
 This is called DECRYPT-FILES.txt.
 It explains how to use a decryptor, which is also copied onto the device.
 This utility has a decryption meter and allows three files to be decrypted for free.
 Paying the ransom buys credits for the decryptor.
 The screen does not name a price.

-While the ransom demand is showing on the screen of the attacked computer, Maze also plays an audio file, which is a looping voice message that acts as an alarm.
+While the ransom demand is showing on the screen of the targeted computer, Maze also plays an audio file, which is a looping voice message that acts as an alarm.

 The DECRYPT-FIES.txt file explains that the victim has three days to contact the hackers, or they will publish a notification of the attack on their site.
 This would be damaging because it might cause partner businesses that perform a third-party risk analysis to withdraw from dealing with the victim company.
 If the victim doesn’t contact the group within seven days, the Maze group will release all of the stolen data.